jhudsl/Informatics_Research_Leadership/manuscript/02-team_guidelines.md

 ### **Encourage relationships with others in their domain**

 Enable and encourage your employee to cultivate relationships with others who have similar skill-sets at your institution or local community.
+Ideally, help your employees or mentees find a **mentor within their domain**.
 If there is no local group of such individuals, see if your employee would be interested in starting one - such as a seminar group or journal club.
 Also encourage them to join online forums and attend conferences and workshops.

 AVOCADO Examples?? - Seems like the ITCR community could be very helpful and should be listed - but also probably smaller cancer specific forums?